- Medical School - University of Illinois College of Medicine at Urbana-Champaign (2002-2010)

 - Physician Scientist Training Program Fellowship Trainee 2013-2015

-- Atlas of Skin of Color.
+- Bacterial Infections of the Skin in Atlas of Skin of Color.
 Editors: A.G.
 Pandya & D. Jackson-Richards

 Identification of novel synthetic toll-like receptor 2 agonists by high throughput screening.